KarimBastami/Pathfinder-Xplorer/README.md

   - DFS
 - Run button (to start visualization)
 - Reset button (to reset grid)
-- Shortest path visulization (after the algorithm finishes visualizing the shortest path from the start to the target is highlighted)
+- Shortest path visualization (after the algorithm finishes visualizing the shortest path from the start to the target is highlighted)

 ## How To Run
 - Make sure Nodejs and NPM are installed on your device